zhaojh329/lua-eco/README.md

 [lua-mosquitto]: https://github.com/flukso/lua-mosquitto
 [ubus]: https://openwrt.org/docs/techref/ubus

-Lua-eco is a [Lua] interpreter with a built-in [libev] event loop.
-It makes all [Lua] code running in `Lua coroutines` so code that does I/O can be suspended until data is ready.
-This allows you write code as if you're using blocking I/O, while still allowing code in other coroutines to run when you'd otherwise wait for I/O. It's kind of like `Goroutines`.
+Lua-eco is a Lua interpreter with a built-in event loop for scheduling lightweight coroutines automatically, enabling efficient concurrency in Lua.
+Build high-performance, scalable applications.

 Lua-eco also provides some modules for you to build applications quickly: